Working with Spin objects directly¶

 SpinPlots provides two main classes for handling NMR data:

-: Represents a single NMR datasetSpinCollection
+Spin: Represents a single NMR datasetSpinCollection: Is a collection ofSpinobjects

 Working with Spin objects¶